The more time people spend on your site, the more likely they are to buy something.

 You can also read industry reports and news, check out what your competitors are selling and get insights from your manufactures and distributors.

-Arrange your product categories starting from most to least popular – Your website visitors are usually scanning your page from left to right, from top to the bottom.
+Your website visitors are usually scanning your page from left to right, from top to the bottom.

 This will allow them to easily find the category they’re looking for and to browse further to subcategories and products.